 Other - On February 5, 2015, the Company acquired the assets of DPI Management, Inc. d/b/a E Lighting for \$0.6 million.
-The purchase price consists of cash of \$0.1 million, \$0.3 million payable in four installments through March 1, 2016, and \$0.2 million payable on September 1, 2016 in cash or common stock, at the Company's option.
+The purchase price consists of cash paid at closing of \$0.1 million, \$0.15 million paid in cash on September 1, 2015, \$0.15 million payable in cash on March 1, 2016, and \$0.2 million payable on September 1, 2016 in cash or common stock, at the Company's option.
 The aggregate purchase price of \$0.6 million was assigned to inventories.

 On December 18, 2014, the Company acquired All Around Lighting, Inc., a supplier of lighting fixtures, for \$5.0 million.
-The purchase price consists of \$0.9 million cash, 1,600,000 unregistered shares of the Company's common stock, and additional cash consideration if certain revenue targets are achieved in 2015 and 2016 (preliminarily valued at \$0.3 million).
-The unregistered shares of common stock have been valued at \$1.8 million, and will be issued in eleven installments beginning in June 2015.
-The shares are subject to a price floor of \$2.00 per share (valued at \$1.9 million), which will terminate when total share consideration received is equal to \$3.2 million.
-The aggregate purchase price of \$5.0 million has been preliminarily allocated to \$1.7 million of tangible assets, \$2.2 million of identifiable intangible assets and \$2.8 million of goodwill, reduced by \$1.7 million of liabilities assumed.
-The acquired intangibles are being amortized consistently with the period the underlying cash flows are generated.
-All of the goodwill is included in the Lighting Fixtures and Lamps reportable segment.
-Goodwill is not expected to be deductible for income tax purposes.
-The final determination of the fair value of certain assets and liabilities including income taxes and contingencies will be completed within the one-year measurement period from the date of acquisition as required by ASC Topic 805, "Business Combinations."
+The purchase price consists of \$0.9 million cash, 1,600,000 shares of the Company's common stock, and additional cash consideration if certain revenue targets are achieved in 2015 and 2016 (valued at \$0.3 million).
+The shares of common stock have been valued at \$1.8 million, and will be issued in eleven installments beginning in June 2015.
+The shares are subject to a price floor of \$2.00 per share (initially valued at \$1.9 million), which will terminate when total share consideration received is equal to \$3.2 million.
+The aggregate purchase price of \$5.0 million has been allocated to \$1.7 million of tangible assets, \$2.2 million of identifiable intangible assets and \$2.8 million of goodwill, reduced by \$1.7 million of liabilities assumed.

 Pro forma information.
-The following unaudited supplemental pro forma information assumes the 2014 acquisitions referred to above had been completed as of January 1, 2014 and is not indicative of the results of operations that would have been achieved had the transactions been consummated on such date or of results that might be achieved in the future.
+The following unaudited supplemental pro forma information assumes the 2014 acquisitions referred to above and the Energy Source acquisition had been completed as of January 1, 2014 and is not indicative of the results of operations that would have been achieved had the transactions been consummated on such date or of results that might be achieved in the future.
+The pro forma effect of the February 2015 acquisition was not significant.